 Funding was provided through the University of Kentucky’s Blackhurst Student Research Fund and the Arvle and Ellen Thacker Research Fund.

 Shepley, Collin Niles, "Training Teachers in Inclusive Preschool Classrooms to Monitor Child Progress and Make Data-based Decisions through Direct Behavioral Observation" (2019).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 71.